GoshiX/nixos-config/nix-config/README.md

 1. Login with username `egrapa` and the password you set during installation

-2. Enjoy your new Sway desktop!
-Here are some basic keybindings:
+2. Enjoy your new desktop!
+Default is Sway with these basic keybindings:
    - `Super+Return`: Open terminal (Kitty)
    - `Super+d`: Open application launcher (Wofi)
    - `Super+Shift+q`: Close focused window